sparkflows/sparkflows-docs/docs/user-guide/data-preparation/index.rst

 Data Preparation User Guide
 ===========================

-Fire Insights enables to easily prepare data.
+Fire Insights provides an easy way to prepare the data.

 .. toctree::